thequietlife/CTI-101/assets/security architecture.md

 * XDR brings the information up from the 🖥️ workstations, servers and laptops (endpoint devices) - where the security policies have been enforced and are 🔎 looking for unusual behavour.
 * Info from a SIEM can be fed into a XDR
 * EDRs needs a way to report up and provide a holistic view, enter XDR
 * An extra function is 🔦 **Federated Search** which looks for particular IOCs, incidences, alerts or conditions and puts a query to ask if any are occuring on the system.
-Think of 🃏 🐟 **Go Fish** If they have the particulr card or incident they 🗣️ 📢 call out or report it. <br>
+Think of 🃏 🐟 **Go Fish** If they have the particular card or incident they 🗣️ 📢 call out or report it. <br>

 Ideally all of the systems are needed SIEM, XDR, Federated Search. <br>